seanyyyyyy/selenium-confluence/README.md

 - Chose to use selenium-jupiter as opposed to normal because it had some interesting features I wanted to try out, e.g. tight integration with junit5, out-of-the-box different browsers, android devices and docker containers https://bonigarcia.github.io/selenium-jupiter/

+Issues:
+- inconsistent tagging: some are 'data-test-id', some are 'data-testid'